 Silicon Beach is home to a number of world-class hospitals and universities, and a growing network of entrepreneurs, developers and investors focused on healthcare.
 LA healthtech startups are spreading information, empowering patients, streamlining processes for caregivers and driving new thought about medicine and how we look after ourselves and each other.

-Here are 19 promising healthcare startups in the Los Angeles area.
+Here's a full list of 27 promising healthcare startups in the Los Angeles area.

 What they do: PatientPop is a business-building platform for medical practices.
 It offers growth and retention tools, analytics and reputation management, all in one place.